 So let's go back to the 40 year old, 5' 4" woman and stop double-limiting her targets at 1000 calories.
 What would her targets look like?That's right, smaller women would get targets based around roughly 600-800 calories (before weeklies and 0 PointsPlus value foods) or more like 17-23.

 Remember: I do not advocate that anyone modify their Weight Watchers daily PointsPlus target to hit such a calorie range.

-Some Thoughts in Weight Watchers' Defense: - Losing Weight on PointsPlus versus Points
+Some Thoughts in Weight Watchers' Defense: Losing Weight on PointsPlus vs. Points

 - If Weight Watchers actually recommended a sub-1000 calorie a day diet they would likely be called out as irresponsible in the press for the decision.
 The lowest level generally considered safe/acceptable is 1200 calories a day.
 However, previously daily targets were as low as 18 points a day, roughly 900 calories.
 But if a person consumed 1/7th of their 35 weekly Flex Points per day, that would bring the bottom daily consumption close to 1,150 calories.

 - On paper, the calorie target at the bottom of the new system and old systems are within 100 calories of each other: New = (29+7)*35 = 1260 versus Old = (18+5)*50 = 1,150.
 If you add in 0 PointPlus fruit, the New system is at 1260 + calories for the fruit.